Prestons, New Zealand

 Prestons is a suburb on the northeastern side of Christchurch city.

 The suburb is named for Thomas Herbert Preston (1824–1884), a local resident and chair of the Avon Road Board.
 It was first planned as a residential suburb in 2007, and constructed in the 2010s.

 The suburb has a main exit to Preston Road at the north, and a minor one to the east.
 An exit to the south to reduce congestion has been delayed by disagreements over the intersection design.
+The new exit was still delayed in May 2023.